laidix/HyperOS-3/README.md

 # Downloads
 Here you go, you scrolled here.
 There is one download link here, but we will add some other links soon.<br>

+# THIS ROM IS STILL EXPERIMENRAL.
+WHEN BUGS, GO TO THE "JOIN US" SECTION

 <a href="https://drive.google.com/file/d/12uXxqoKxpBzTL4xQYSVCc7pKpyx-AVNu/view?usp=sharing">Google drive</a>

 # Thank you for download!